-(a) The owner of the vehicle does have insurance, but allows a friend to drive who is not covered by the policy and does not have his/her own insurance.
+(a) The owner of the vehicle does have insurance but lets his “mate” drive – and he’s not covered by the policy and does not have his own insurance.

 (b) The owner of the vehicle does have insurance but the car is stolen and the thief does not have insurance.

-(d) The owner of the vehicle did take out insurance, but the insurers have repudiated liability on the grounds that the insurance policy is void for non-disclosure.
+(f) The owner of the vehicle did take out insurance but the insurers have repudiated liability on the grounds that the insurance policy is void for non-disclosure.